Best Luxury Skincare for Dark Spots

 Building a Complete Dark Spot Routine

 A targeted hyperpigmentation routine layers multiple brightening mechanisms without overwhelming the skin.
 Morning: gentle cleanser, Vitamin C serum (applied to dry skin for maximum absorption), moisturizer, broad-spectrum SPF 30+ (tinted if you have deeper skin tones).
 Evening: gentle cleanser, niacinamide serum or Caudalie Vinoperfect, retinol (start twice weekly, build to nightly over 6 weeks), moisturizer.
-This AM/PM split ensures your skin receives antioxidant protection during the day and cell turnover acceleration at night — the two most effective topical approaches to fading dark spots.
+This AM/PM split gives your skin antioxidant protection during the day and cell turnover acceleration at night — the two most effective topical approaches to fading dark spots.

 Patience is the hardest part.
 Dark spot treatment is measured in months, not days.
 Take a photo in consistent lighting on day one — front-facing, no makeup, natural window light.
 Repeat the photo every four weeks.
 Progress is too gradual to notice day-to-day, but side-by-side monthly photos reveal improvement that builds your commitment to staying consistent.
 Most people abandon brightening routines at week three because they cannot see a difference yet.
 The difference is happening beneath the surface — new, unmarked skin cells are forming and migrating upward.
 They simply have not reached the visible surface yet.